Red Routes

 Contact us as early as possible if you want to apply for a red route dispensation.
 We need at least six working days (including the day we receive your request) to process your application.

-• Start Date and times of dispensation period
+- Start date and times of the dispensation period

-• End Date and times of dispensation period
+- End date and times of the dispensation period

-• Any other conditions we should be aware of and reasons for the dispensation.
+- Any other relevant conditions or reasons for the dispensation

-We will review your application to consider the impact of your request on other road users.
-Our team may have to assess the impact on traffic flow and decide if there is a conflict with other scheduled activity or works.
+We will review your application to assess its impact on other road users.
+This may include evaluating traffic flow and checking for conflicts with other scheduled activities or works.

-A dispensation may not be granted where reasonable parking alternatives are available or simply for reasons of convenience.
-For example, if you are making a delivery, we would expect loading/unloading to take place in nearby parking or loading bays rather than immediately outside a property.
+Dispensations are not granted where reasonable parking alternatives exist or for reasons of convenience.
+For example, deliveries should typically use nearby parking or loading bays rather than stopping directly outside a property.

-Dispensations requested for parking on single or double red lines are only granted in exceptional circumstances (such as erecting scaffolding, moving heavy items).
-This often requires special consideration and a review by our team and could involve conducting a site visit before the application can be granted.
+Requests for parking on single or double red lines are only granted in exceptional circumstances (e.g., erecting scaffolding, moving heavy items).
+These require special consideration and may involve a site visit before approval.

-If it is an emergency, you can apply for a dispensation retrospectively.
-If a Penalty Charge Notice is issued, please use your approval confirmation email as proof of dispensation in that area, as evidence.
+In emergencies, you may apply for a dispensation retrospectively.
+If a Penalty Charge Notice is issued, your approval confirmation email can be used as evidence of the dispensation.

 If your dispensation is approved

-We will contact you to confirm that your request has been approved.
-If a Penalty Charge Notice is issued, please use your confirmation email as proof of dispensation in that area, as evidence when making a challenge or representation.
+We will contact you to confirm if your request has been approved.
+If a Penalty Charge Notice (PCN) is issued during the approved period, please use your confirmation email as evidence when submitting a challenge or representation.
+This will help us verify that a valid dispensation was in place.

 If your dispensation is refused

-We may refuse your request for a dispensation where the impact on the red route is too great or where the grounds for the dispensation are not considered appropriate.
+We may refuse your request if the impact on the red route is considered too significant, or if the reasons provided do not meet the criteria for a dispensation.